itom-project/plugins/PCOSensicam/docs/pcoSensicam.rst

 ===================
- PCOCamera
+ PCOSensicam
 ===================

 =============== ========================================================================================================
-**Summary**:    :pluginsummary:`PCOCamera`
+**Summary**:    :pluginsummary:`PCOSensicam`
-**Type**:       :plugintype:`PCOCamera`
+**Type**:       :plugintype:`PCOSensicam`
-**License**:    :pluginlicense:`PCOCamera`
+**License**:    :pluginlicense:`PCOSensicam`
 **Platforms**:  Windows
-**Devices**:    PCO Cameras supported by the pco.sdk **Author**:     :pluginauthor:`PCOCamera`
+**Devices**:    PCO Cameras supported by the pco.sensicam SDK **Author**:     :pluginauthor:`PCOSensicam`
 =============== ========================================================================================================

 Overview
 ========

-The PCOCamera is a plugin to access PCO.XXXX, e.g. PCO.1300 or PCO.2000, with itom.
-It uses the SDK pco.sdk from PCO AG, Germany.
+The PCOSensicam is a plugin to access PCO.Sensicam, with itom.
+It uses the SDK pco.sensicam SDK from PCO AG, Germany.
-The plugin has mainly been developed and tested using the cameras PCO.1200s, PCO.1300 and PCO.2000.
+The plugin has mainly been developed and tested using the camera PCO.Sensicam QE.
+Dicam-cameras are not tested.

-The camera is always operated in a software trigger mode with a standard image size (no extended image size).
+This camera is tested with software triggering as well as an external trigger.
+Use 'acquire' to prepare the camera for the next image acquisition, finally started by a rising or falling edge of the trigger input.

 Initialization
 ==============